ajroach42/ajroach42.github.io/_drafts/2019-07-23-diy-media-toolkit.md

   - Less portable
   - Much cheaper (as cheap as $40 on a regular basis)
   - It is a condensor mic means it will pick up quiet sounds, and make them louder.
 This isn't always a good thing, but sometimes it is.
-- Cheap Lavalier Microphones
-  - Clip on to your shirt, plug in to the mic in on your phone, PC, or portable recording device.
-  - Small and cheap (often less than $12)
-  - Sound quality is good enough, and it's a great way to get started.

 **Portable Audio Recorders**